 recordings considered personal data?

-be used to identify an individual, which it almost always can, it constitutes
+footage can be used to identify an individual, which it almost always can, it

-personal data.
-Manufacturing plants must provide clear notice about CCTV
+constitutes personal data.
+Manufacturing plants must provide clear notice about

-surveillance, define retention periods for footage, and implement access controls
+CCTV surveillance, define retention periods for footage, and implement access

 Central Government.
 Until such notification is issued, manufacturers with